AntelopeIO/leap/tests/performance_tests/README.md

 * `--contract-dir`        Path to contract dir
 * `--wasm-file`           WASM file name for contract
 * `--abi-file`            ABI file name for contract
+* `--wasm-runtime RUNTIME`
+                          Override default WASM runtime ("eos-vm-jit", "eos-vm")
+                          "eos-vm-jit" : A WebAssembly runtime that compiles WebAssembly code to native x86 code prior to execution. "eos-vm" : A WebAssembly interpreter. (default: eos-vm-jit)
+* `--contracts-console`   print contract's output to console (default: False)
+* `--eos-vm-oc-cache-size-mb CACHE_SIZE_MiB`
+                          Maximum size (in MiB) of the EOS VM OC code cache (default: 1024)
+* `--eos-vm-oc-compile-threads COMPILE_THREADS`
+                          Number of threads to use for EOS VM OC tier-up (default: 1)
+* `--eos-vm-oc-enable`
+                          Enable EOS VM OC tier-up runtime (default: False)
+* `--block-log-retain-blocks BLOCKS_TO_RETAIN`
+                          If set to greater than 0, periodically prune the block log to store only configured number of most recent blocks.
+If set to 0, no blocks are be written to the block log;
+                          block log file is removed after startup. (default: None)
+* `--http-threads HTTP_THREADS`
+                          Number of worker threads in http thread pool (default: 2)
 </details>

 ### Support Scripts